Looking for a CFO? Free Introduction within 2 Working Days

 • Modeling how inventory levels affect cash flow and runway

-• Stress-testing assumptions under different demand scenarios
+• tress-testing assumptions under different demand scenarios through structured scenario analysis

 • Identifying unprofitable or high-risk SKUs